A question often asked is, “What is Ayurveda?”

 We have made eating very complicated – there are more modern theories on eating than there are days in a month.
 While animals seem to balance their nutritional needs quite well without the technical knowledge of fats, proteins, and carbohydrates, we incessantly count calories and measure grams of fat, only to find out about the latest study, which tells us that the rules of eating have changed once again.

-In spring, after eating heavy nuts and grains during the long sedentary winter, nature again provides us with the perfect food.
+Come spring, after eating heavy nuts and grains during the long, cold, sedentary winter, nature again provides us with the perfect food.
 Light, leafy green veggies and berries are the first foods harvested in the spring (kapha season) and are the natural antidote for the allergy season.

-As the days get warmer in July and August, nature provides cooling fruits and vegetables to balance the heat of summer (pitta season).
+As the days get warmer in July and August, nature provides cooling fruits and vegetables, like watermelon and bell peppers, to balance the heat of summer (pitta season).

 In Ayurveda, exercise is not only about losing weight, winning races, and staying healthy.
 Exercise provides a kind of physical stress that can be used to teach us how to deal with all kinds of stress (mental, emotional and social) with an internal sense of composure.

-After learning nasal breathing, tennis star Billie Jean King told me that she has not enjoyed exercise this much since she was a child.
-I have used this technique with world class athletes like Martina Navratilova, with elderly people who want safe and enjoyable exercise, and as a therapy for people who have difficulty handling stress.
+After learning nasal breathing, tennis star Billie Jean King told me that she hadn’t enjoyed exercise that much since she was a child.
+I have used this technique with world-class athletes like Martina Navratilova, with the aging population who want safe and enjoyable exercise, and as a therapy for people who have difficulty handling stress.